alien4cloud/csar-public-library/org/ystia/README.rst

 - A running instance of **Janus** version **TO BE COMPLETED**
 - A running instance of **Alien4Cloud** version **TO BE COMPLETED**
-- The **Ystia CSAR Library** package, which provides components and topology templates to upload them in the Alien4Cloud catalog
+- The **Ystia CSAR Library**, the repository containing the components and topology templates to be uploaded in the Alien4Cloud catalog.

 **TO BE COMPLETED**